- Rheumatoid Arthritis Slideshow Pictures

-DRUG CLASS AND MECHANISM: Dexamethasone is a synthetic (man-made) corticosteroid.
+Dexamethasone is a synthetic (man-made) corticosteroid.
 Corticosteroids are naturally-occurring chemicals produced by the adrenal glands located above the kidneys.
 Corticosteroids affect the function of many cells within the body and suppress the immune system.
 Corticosteroids also block inflammation and are used in a wide variety of inflammatory diseases affecting many organs.
 The FDA approved dexamethasone in October 1958.

 GENERIC AVAILABLE: Yes